-Look inside restaurant kitchens and you’ll notice an abundance of stainless steel worktops.
+Look inside any restaurant kitchen and you’ll see stainless steel worktops everywhere.
 Impervious to heat and virtually indestructible, stainless steel is a countertop material designed for serious cooks.
 (And, in recent years, stainless has infiltrated just about every surface in the home kitchen.)
 Does this translate into the ideal work surface for you?
 Read our primer to fully understand stainless.

 What is stainless steel?

 Stainless steel is a steel that contains a minimum of 10.5 percent chromium, which makes it resistant to rust and corrosion.
 It comes in various grades that depend on the additional metal alloys that are mixed in.
 Type 304, or austenitic steel, is known as food-grade stainless because food and hot cooking tools can be safely placed directly on its surface.
 The most commonly used stainless for countertops, Type 304 contains a high level of chromium and nickel, which increases its stain and heat resistance.

 Another important detail to know: Stainless steel is manufactured in a variety of gauges (14 to 20 are the typical gauges and represent the thickness of the sheet—14 gauge is 1.4 millimeters thick—and subsequently its strength).
 The lower the gauge, the thicker the steel; the thicker the steel, the stronger your counter will be for handling weighty equipment and heavy use without denting: 16- and 18-gauge steel are the most commonly used thicknesses for residential applications, while 14 gauge is found in many commercial settings.

 Should stainless steel be on your countertop shortlist?